 Bruce lee inviting to a front-kicking exercise

 Front kicking is not just your self-defense mechanism, Bruce Lee's weapon of choice, or a Karate Kid finisher.
-No, no - there’s more to these leg air-cuts than meets the eye.
-They are a fine way to get you in a better groove instantly.
-What’s more, they’ll get your blood pumping, turning you into a midday dynamo.
+No, no - there’s more to these front-kick air-cuts than meets the eye.
+Front-kicking workouts are a fine way to get you in a better groove instantly and loosen up those tight hamstrings.
+What’s more, front kicks will get your blood pumping, turning you into a midday dynamo.

 What are front kicks good for?